CLOUZ HOUZ DESIGN GUIDES - What’s your style?

 Bathroom Board: Old-world bath collage with marble console sink, brass fixtures, hex mirror, embroidered white towels, stone vessel, vintage perfume, limestone tile, rain shower head.

-What I’d Wear
+What I Would Wear

 What I Would Wear: Capsule outfit moodboard—wide-leg jeans, striped knit, black midi dress, white fringed scarf top, suede loafers, black slingback heels, oval sunglasses, suede clutch.